John Spilis: The Packers and the 1969 draft

 Spilis was chosen by the Green Bay Packers in the third round of the 1969 NFL draft.
 He was the 8th wide receiver selected, one round before the Houston Oilers chose Hall of Fame wide receiver Charlie Joiner.
 Spilis went, by far, the highest any Northern Illinois player had been taken in the NFL draft; the previous high had been the 16th round.
-No other NIU Huskie would go as early as the third round until running back LeShon Johnson was also drafted by the Green Bay Packers in the 3rd round in 1994, and none would be taken as a higher overall pick until the San Diego Chargers picked defensive end Larry English in the first round in 2009.
+No other NIU Huskie would go as early as the third round until running back LeShon Johnson was also drafted by the Green Bay Packers in the third round in 1994.
+No Huskie would be taken as a higher overall pick until the San Diego Chargers picked defensive end Larry English in the first round in 2009.

 The Packers' wide receivers corps had changed little during Vince Lombardi's last several years as head coach, but by 1969 change was in the air.
 Max McGee had retired after the 1967 season, and the remaining leading receivers, Boyd Dowler and Carroll Dale, were 31 and 32 years old respectively.
 In both the 1967 and 1968 drafts, the Packers had invested a pick in a wide receiver in the first four rounds--Dave Dunaway in the 2nd round in 1967 and John Robinson in the 4th round in 1968.
 But neither panned out for the Packers.
 Dunaway appeared in just two games with the Packers with zero catches before playing in only more 11 games elsewhere in the NFL after that.
 Robinson never appeared in an NFL regular season game at all.